openvinotoolkit/model_server/demos/vehicle_analysis_pipeline/python/README.md

 - demultiplexer - outputs from the custom node model_zoo_intel_object_detection have variable batch size.
 In order to match it with the sequential recognition models, data is split into individuial images with each batch size equal to 1.
 Such smaller requests can be submitted for inference in parallel to the next Model Nodes.
 Learn more about the [demultiplexing](../../../docs/demultiplexing.md).
 - Model `vehicle_attributes_recognition` - this model recognizes type and color for given vehicle image
-- Response - the output of the whole pipeline combines the recognized vehicle images with their metadata: coordinates, type, color and detection confidence level.
+- Response - the output of the whole pipeline combines the recognized vehicle images with their metadata: coordinates, type, color, and detection confidence level.

 ## Prepare workspace to run the demo